 Explore Miller Peninsula

-Join the Natural History Society on Monday, September 10, from 9:00am-4:00 pm, for a hike through a lush ravine to a remote beach on the Strait of Juan de Fuca.
+On September 10, 2018, the Natural History Society led a hike through a lush ravine to a remote beach on the Strait of Juan de Fuca.
 This is a 7.7-mile walk with 590’ of elevation change on the Miller Peninsula off of Diamond Point Road near Sequim.

-We will arrive at the beach in time to enjoy a minus tide, exploration of the spit, lunch, and views of Protection Island.
+We arrived at the beach in time to explore the spit during a minus tide, and enjoy lunch and views of Protection Island.

 An Insect Afternoon

-Join entomologist Richard Lewis and the Natural History Society on Saturday, September 22, from 1:00 pm-4:00 pm, for a two-mile insect exploration around Gibbs Lake.
-We will walk through an evergreen forest, beside the lake, and into areas of understory growth and deciduous trees, which all provide habitat for different insects.
+Entomologist Richard Lewis joined the Natural History Society on September 22, 2018, for a two-mile insect exploration around Gibbs Lake.
+We walked through an evergreen forest, beside the lake, and into areas of understory growth and deciduous trees, which all provide habitat for different insects.

-Richard expects to catch and identify insects in/under fallen wood, flying around, in the water, and on trees/leaves.
-He hopes to find common insects like beetles, butterflies, ants, bees, wasps, dragonflies, and flies, as well as lesser known springtails, crane flies, and water bugs.
-We will also look for signs of insects, discuss insect biology, morphology, and diversity, and the role insects play in forest health.
+Richard caught and identified insects in/under fallen wood, flying around, in the water, and on trees/leaves.
+He found common insects like beetles, butterflies, ants, bees, wasps, dragonflies, and flies, as well as lesser known springtails, crane flies, and water bugs.
+We also looked for signs of insects, discussed insect biology, morphology, and diversity, and the role insects play in forest health.

 Richard Lewis has a bachelor’s degree in Entomology from the University of Delaware and a master’s from WSU.
 He works part time with WSU extension doing talks, insect ID’s, and raising honey bees.

 Lee at JLTnatural@saveland.org organized carpools.
 Non-drivers paid $2 for gas.